 - Push notifications

 - Open source frontend (and backend coming soon)

 So far, CyberFear is looking good.
 You can learn more on their website here.

 Email jurisdiction and data privacy

 Where your email service is located (jurisdiction) can seriously impact the security of your data.
 Depending on your threat model, this could be a major consideration.
-For an overview on jurisdiction and privacy, you may want to read my article on the Five/9/14 Eyes surveillance alliances.
+For an overview of jurisdiction and privacy, you may want to read our article on the Five/9/14 Eyes surveillance alliances.

 Here are some reasons to pay attention to jurisdiction.